 If an interview was going well but you haven't gotten to the main story yet, would you cut it off just because of time?
 On the other hand, if you said everything you needed to say, would you add 20 minutes of fluff just to hit a certain time?

 Long episodes are okay, and short episodes are okay.
 Try to remain within a range consistently over time, but the random outlier is okay, too.

 It doesn't matter if your podcast comes out each week, every other week, or once a day.
 As long as you can get into a rhythm and groove so that your audience knows what to expect, then it's okay.

-Obviously, the more frequent you publish, the more opportunities there are for your audience to downloads more episodes, share more episodes, and there would be more content for you to be found with via search.
+Obviously, the more frequently you publish, the more opportunities there are for your audience to download and share more episodes, plus there would be more content for you to be discovered with via search.